Lelandwilson/V2V/README.md

 pip install -r requirements.txt

-Usage
+Usage:
-Place your audio files (in WAV format) in the stripped_vocals/ directory.
+Place your (input)audio files (in WAV format) in the stripped_vocals/ directory.
+It will generate both audio chunks and place them in the audio-chunks directory & transcripts in the transcriptions directory.
+These will be numbered so that they correspind.
+Warning, files in these directories will be overwritten with subsequent operations of the script.

 Run the script using the following command: